 Radiology Internship Program – Fargo, ND

-The Sanford Health Radiology Program offers a 24-month program in radiology, affiliating with North Dakota State University and Jamestown College for fulfillment of the four-year baccalaureate degree in Radiologic Science.
+The Sanford Health Radiology Program offers a 24-month program in radiology, affiliating with North Dakota State University (NDSU) and University of Jamestown for fulfillment of the four-year baccalaureate degree in Radiologic Science.

 Radiologic technology is the science that deals with the use of x-rays for diagnostic or therapeutic purposes in medicine.
 Radiologic technologists or radiographers are the terms applied to individuals qualified to use x-rays to produce images of the parts of the body for interpretation by a physician known as a radiologist.

 The complex nature of disease processes involves multiple imaging modalities.
 Although an interdisciplinary team of radiologist, radiographers, and support staff plays a critical role in the delivery of health care services, it is the radiographer who performs the radiographic examination that creates the images needed for diagnosis.
 Radiography integrates scientific knowledge and technical skills with effective patient interaction to provide quality patient care and useful diagnostic information.

 - Radiographers must demonstrate an understanding of human anatomy, physiology, pathology, and medical terminology.

 - Radiographers must maintain a high degree of accuracy in radiographic positioning and exposure technique.
 They must maintain knowledge about radiation protection and safety.
 Radiographers prepare for and assist the radiologist in the completion of intricate radiographic examinations.
 They prepare and administer contrast media and medications in accordance with state and federal regulations.